iuzn/developer-blog/README.md

 # Developer Blog
 ReactJS, NextJS, PostCSS, TailwindCSS and Notion as a CMS

-This is modern competent based website, it's a beautiful Jamstack project.
+This is modern compotent based website, it's a beautiful Jamstack project.
 For now, I'm coding a blog for my own needs.
 However, this will be a solution to different needs in the future.
 Because this is a laboratory where experience is designed.

 ```
 I am designing the social media of the future.